juandavidg890121/gateway-test/README.md

 ### Installation
 1. Clone or download the project in GitHub.
-2. Go to project folder.
+2. Go to the project folder.
 3. Run the next command to build the project.
 ```bash
 mvn package